ArekMamala/Theory-of-algorithms/overview.md

 We then move into the nextblock functions which takes in the union block, FILE, uint64_t and an enum flag with its status.

-This function goes through if statments.
+This function goes through if statements.
-First one checks if the status is equal to finish if it is return zero.
+First one checks if the status is equal to finish if it is returning zero.
-Then if the status pointer is PAD0 we then need an all-padding block without the 1 bit.
+Then, if the status pointer is PAD0 we then need an all-padding block without the 1 bit.
 Change the status to FINISH and return 1.

-After this if statment we check if we can fit all the padding in the last block at the end of this if statment change status  to PAD0 and return 1.
+After this if statement, we check if we can fit all the padding in the last block at the end of this if statement change status to PAD0 and return 1.

-If none of these if statments come in to play we have read between inculding 56 and excluding 64 bytes.
+If none of these if statements come into play we have read between including 56 and excluding 64 bytes.
 We then go through a for loop change status to PAD0 and return one.

-Below that function in the program we have the md5_hash function which takes in a pointer of a union block and a uint32_t
+Below that function in the program, we have the md5_hash function which takes in a pointer of a union block and a uint32_t.

-creates four uint32_t "a, b, c, d" we equal them to the hash values passed in when the function is called.
+Creates four uint32_t "a, b, c, d" we equal them to the hash values passed in when the function is called.
 We then use the four transformations each one 16 times as it equals to 64 at the end.

 Each transformation is called 16 times starting with
 1. FF
 2. GG